artisan24fullstack/analystSupplyChain/discover-the-diversity-of-constraints.md

 - Particularly XXS and XXL, is critical to avoid missing sales opportunities
 - Having unsold items at the end of a collection.

+### In summary

+- The constraints of a Supply Chain are multiple and must be taken into account in its design
+- Subsequently managed with the flow of information to respond to customers and each environment.